ovh/cds/docs/content/manual/components/worker/cache/push.md

 Inside a project, you can create a cache from your worker with a tag (useful for vendors for example)
 	worker push <tagValue> dir/file

+You can use you storage integration:
+	worker push --destination=MyStorageIntegration  <tagValue> dir/file

 ```